zluo16/rails-create-action-lab-web-051517/README.md

 3. After the user fills out the form they are redirected to the `show` page that renders the `student` record that they created

-Make sure to use a route helper method to redirect to the `student` `show` page at the end of the `create` method, you can get this route by running `rake routes` in the terminal
+Make sure to use a route helper method to redirect to the `student` `show` page at the end of the `create` method, you can get this route by running `rake routes` in the terminal.

 ## Resources